Jonathan-Chang/finalproject/README.md

 # finalproject

 1. **Algorithm Purpose:**
-Clearly describe the problem that your algorithm is designed to solve.
-What are the inputs and outputs of your algorithm.
-Use an example to illustrate the problem, if possible. -- We need a data structure that can store items in order  (nature of tree self sorts and sort time is just O(n), search is cut down compared to a traditional list to log(n) )
+We need a data structure that can store items in order  (nature of tree self sorts and sort time is just O(n), search is cut down compared to a traditional list to log(n) ).

 2. **Algorithm:** Describe the basic idea of the algorithm; show and describe pseudo-code.
 Your pseudo-code should be in the style of the text book, should be extremely neat and clear, and should use enough abstraction so that it fits on